 How the Test will Feel

 The exam may cause some discomfort.
-Some women say it feels like menstrual cramps.
+Some people say it feels like menstrual cramps.

 You may also feel some pressure during the exam.

-You may bleed a little bit after the test.
+You may bleed a bit after the test.

-High-risk types of HPV can lead to cervical cancer or anal cancer.
-The HPV-DNA test is done to determine if you are infected with one of these high-risk types.
+High-risk types of HPV can lead to cervical cancer.
+The HPV test is done to determine if you are infected with one of these high-risk types.

-- Along with a Pap smear to screen women age 30 and older for cervical cancer
+- Along with a Pap smear to screen people age 30 and older for cervical cancer.